Please see below for our monthly email update regarding Ed Slater, his battle against Motor Neurone Disease, and any related fundraising updates.

 Organised by former Cherry and White and Welsh international Nick Robinson, almost 100 people took to the fairways in the Cotswolds while digging deep into their pockets to support Ed Slater and the transformative work that the charity does supporting families living with MND.

 Following a round of golf, everyone headed back into the clubhouse for a fundraising dinner, a few drinks and an auction to raise further funds.

 Foundation CEO Rob Webber was humbled by the support: “To see so many people turn out on a cold and windy day in support of the 4Ed campaign was fantastic, and to raise so much money to provide financial support to families living with MND is brilliant.”

 Thanks to the kindness of more than 7,200 people, the 4Ed Fund has now raised more than £253,500 to help support Ed and his family.

-If you would like to make a donation to the fund please click here.
+If you would like to help, please donate to the fund.

 We will continue to keep you updated on Ed and the support efforts from around the community.
 Thank you to everyone that has helped Ed.
 Whether that is through donations, fundraising efforts or even sharing his story, it is very much appreciated.